-You must complete the prerequisite tasks and the tasks to install the dependencies, packages, or clients before installing Torque Server.
-See Installing Torque Resource Manager on page 10 and Installing Torque Resource Manager on page 10 and Installing Torque Resource Manager on page 10 and <a href="Installing Installing Ins
+• You must complete the prerequisite tasks and the tasks to install the dependencies, packages, or clients before installing Torque Server.
+See Prerequisites on page 10 and Install Dependencies, Packages, or Clients on page 12.

 On the Torque Server Host, do the following: